-What have you put in your kitbag of tools to drive team culture this year that will help with 2021?
+What have you put in your kitbag of tools to drive team culture this year that will help post pandemic.

 So many things have been learnt this year.

 One of the great challenges during the pandemic, and the resulting work culture shifts, has been how to keep your team culture not only surviving, but thriving.

 Our company has been no different.
 We are focused both on how our internal team culture is managing and our clients’ team cultures.
 Taking clients through an agile transition during such a difficult year for many has revealed unexpected new tools.

 These tools will be popped into our kitbag moving forward.

 THE CASUAL CATCH-UP (keep the communication lines open)

 Working remotely, we spend less time socialising – no chats in the corridor or by the coffee machine.

 “This creates a risk of hijacking ‘serious’ business calls to socialise.
 When teams dedicate separate slots to socialising the business calls tend to be more focused,” says Slav Koziol from our European office.